Pssst: This has been refreshed for the 2024 season!

 As getting to the island requires a bit more travel and planning, I definitely recommend planning to stay overnight on the island for a night or too.
 I can’t say enough good things about Pollock Cove Seaside Retreat – it’s so dreamy!
 Or check out the island’s cozy motels such as Friar’s Bay Inn and Cottages or the Whale Watch Motel.

-New this year and owned and operated by friends of this mermaid, East Quoddy Tours is offering all sorts of tour options from Campobello Island, including whale watching, sightseeing, beachcombing tours, fishing and more.
+Owned and operated by friends of this mermaid, East Quoddy Tours is offers all sorts of tour options from Campobello Island, including whale watching, sightseeing, beachcombing tours, fishing and more.

 If you’re familiar with the Campobello Island Seaglass Festival, you should know that the very talented mermaid behind THAT success, Seaglass Stephanie, is also involved in this new tour company alongside her fiancé Captain Raymond Brown who will be taking you on this amazing adventure.
-Stephanie and Raymond are the nicest people you will meet and I cannot wait to cruise over to the island get out on the water with them!
+Stephanie and Raymond are the nicest people you will meet and I know you will have a splashing good time with them!

 To book your East Quoddy adventure, you can book online here.